Aleksa Terzić: Red Star Belgrade

+Serie A

 On 13 June 2019, Terzić joined to Italian Serie A club Fiorentina.

-Loan to Empoli

 On 1 September 2020, Terzić joined on loan to Empoli until 30 June 2021.

+Red Bull Salzburg

+On 23 July 2023, due to lack of playing time at Fiorentina, Terzić was sold to FC Red Bull Salzburg for 5.5 million.

 International career

+Youth

-Terzić made his debut for the Serbia U16 on 3 March 2015, replacing Nikola Savić in 1−1 draw to Slovenia.
-In October same year, Terzić also made his debut for Serbia U17 in the first round qualification match for the Under-17 UEFA Euro, against Luxembourg.
+Terzić debuted for Serbia U16 on 3 March 2015, replacing Nikola Savić in 1−1 draw to Slovenia.
+The same year in October, Terzić also made his debut for Serbia U17 in the first round qualification match for the Under-17 UEFA Euro, against Luxembourg.
 Playing with the team until 2016, Terzić had been named in squad for the final competition.
 In September 2016, Terzić was a part of the Serbia under-19 team on the memorial tournament "Stevan Vilotić - Ćele", where he debuted in the opening match against United States.
 On 29 November 2016, while he played with U19 squad respectively, Terzić scored on his debut for Serbia U18 against Montenegro.

 In March next year, coach Milan Obradović called Terzić into the squad for elite qualification round of the 2017 UEFA European Under-19 Championship.
 Terzić also contributed to the team during the 2017−18 qualifications, scoring a goal in 4−1 victory over Azerbaijan on 7 October 2017.

-As a coach of the Serbia under-21, Goran Đorović included Terzić to the squad for competitive matches against Macedonia and Russia in September 2018.
+As coach of the Serbia under-21, Goran Đorović included Terzić to the squad for competitive matches against Macedonia and Russia in September 2018.